evryz4/extr4/README.md

-# extr4
+# extr4 2.0 (mod by qialel)
 ## About
 extr4 - userbot for telegram.
-The userbot ~~supports~~ works because of modules.
+The userbot works because of modules.

 P.S.
 More ideas was taken from [hikka](https://github.com/hikariatama/Hikka)